Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

-- cpp_highwaysort is exceedingly slow for small inputs.
+- cpp_vqsort is exceedingly slow for small inputs.
 - cpp_intel_avx512 is fast across all sizes.
 - cpp_intel_avx512, rust_ipn_unstable and c_crumsort_unstable, differentiate themselves from implementations using insertion sort for small inputs, rust_std_unstable, cpp_pdqsort_unstable and cpp_std_msvc_unstable.
 - cpp_std_msvc_unstable shows sub-log scaling.
-- Starting at ~50k cpp_highwaysort is the fastest.
+- Starting at ~50k cpp_vqsort is the fastest.
 - rust_ipn_unstable catches up to cpp_intel_avx512 at ~1m, despite only using SSE2 instructions and using no hardware specific code.

 Measuring a more natural zipfian distribution random_z1 across different sizes: